mroi/video-tools/README.md

 Compares MPEG-4 files with regard to the tracks they contain and their metadata.

 **encode.sh**
-The main thing.
-Takes anything [HandBrake](http://handbrake.fr/) understands and encodes to canonical iTunes style MPEG-4 with my custom [x264](http://www.videolan.org/developers/x264.html) options.
+Takes anything [HandBrake](http://handbrake.fr/) understands and encodes to canonical Apple-style MPEG-4 with my custom [x264](http://www.videolan.org/developers/x264.html) options.

 **fcpdump.swift**
-Normalizes XML exports from [Final Cut Pro X](https://www.apple.com/final-cut-pro/) to make them suitable for diff’ing.
+Normalizes XML exports from Final Cut Pro X to make them suitable for diff’ing.

 **fcpfix.pl**
-Process XML exports from [Final Cut Pro X](https://www.apple.com/final-cut-pro/), reporting and sanitizing some of my personal pet peeves in projects, like forgotten keywords.
+Process XML exports from Final Cut Pro X, reporting and sanitizing some of my personal pet peeves in projects, like forgotten keywords.

 The scripts need a couple of tools along their way.
 You can place them right here into the project directory, because this will be in `$PATH`.
 The Makefile will help you collect